top of page

 diy bottle holder.jpg

-This holder is also easy to make by simply sticking lolly sticks to a cardboard tube that fits your water bottle loosely (make the tube by cutting any easy-to-bend piece of cardboard if you don't have a good fitting tube already).
-Simply get the little hole in the right position for the spout, or leave an open gap above it, like the square one in the YouTube link above, which may be easier to remove and replace the bottle.
+This holder is easy to make by simply sticking lolly sticks to a cardboard tube that fits your water bottle loosely (make the tube by cutting any easy-to-bend piece of cardboard if you don't have a good fitting tube already).
+Simply get the little hole in the right position for the spout, or leave an open gap above it.

 Alternatively, for a more durable solution, get an off-cut of a pvc plumbing pipe (beg from your local plumber) and drill/melt a furrow down the side, stopping at the appropriate height for the water bottle, sand down any rough edges, and stick it to a tile or lolly stick base for sturdiness.
 You could also glue lolly sticks all around the tube like the one on the left.